 - SPN-830 (apomorphine infusion device) is a late-stage drug/device combination product candidate for the continuous treatment of motor fluctuations ("off" episodes) in PD patients that are not adequately controlled with oral levodopa and one or more adjunct PD medications.
-In February 2022, the FDA acknowledged that it received the new drug application (NDA) resubmission for SPN830 (apomorphine infusion device) for the continuous treatment of motor fluctuations ("off" episodes) in PD.
-The NDA has a PDUFA date of October 7, 2022. - SPN-820 (NV-5138) is a first-in-class product candidate for treatment-resistant depression, currently in Phase II development.
+The FDA assigned a Prescription Drug User Fee Act (PDUFA) date in early October 2022 on the resubmitted new drug application (NDA). - SPN-820 (NV-5138) is a first-in-class product candidate for treatment-resistant depression, currently in Phase II development.
 It is an orally active small molecule that directly activates brain mechanistic target of rapamycin complex 1 (mTORC1). - SPN-817 (huperzine A) is a novel product candidate for treatment-resistant seizures, currently in Phase I development.